The Top 10 Things to Do in Galápagos

 3. Cross the Equator

-As whales, dolphins, and sharks swim beside the ship, you’ll mark this milestone with a champagne toast and a ceremony on deck.
-For anyone who loves to travel, this is a true bucket-list item, so to support your lifetime bragging rights, you’ll receive a unique souvenir pin to commemorate the moment.
-For ancient mariners, the rite was known as the “baptism on the line,” or an equatorial baptism, and it could be quite violent, including beatings and dragging behind the ship.
-Today, the ceremony is often explained as being an initiation into the court of King Neptune, with attendant ceremony and secret rituals–you’ll have to make the crossing yourself to learn more!
+For anyone who loves to travel, crossing the equator is a true bucket-list item.
+Aboard a voyage with National Geographic-Lindblad Expeditions, you’ll mark this milestone with a champagne toast and a joyful ceremony on deck.
+To support your lifetime bragging rights, you’ll also receive a unique souvenir pin to commemorate the moment.
+For ancient mariners, the rite was known as the “baptism on the line,” or an equatorial baptism, and it could be quite violent, including beatings and a dragging behind the ship.
+Today, the ceremony is often explained as being an initiation into the court of King Neptune, with attendant ceremony and secret rituals—you’ll have to make the crossing yourself to learn more!

 4. Explore the Rich Undersea World